Zeex/sampgdk/README.md

 Getting Started
 ---------------

-You can start with downloading the source code and playing a bit with the [HelloWorld][helloworld] plugin.
+You can start with downloading the source code and playing a little bit with the [HelloWorld][helloworld] plugin.

 ### Using Git